KK-Designs/version-tools/README.md

 // Will return false
 console.log(versionTools.majorVer('1.0.0', '1.0.1'));

-// Will return info abou the version console.log(JSON.stringify(versionTools.parseVersion('1.0.0-beta')));
+// Will return info about the version console.log(JSON.stringify(versionTools.parseVersion('1.0.0-beta')));
 ```
 **Thats it!
 Now you have it running!**